A Unique Perspective: Attending INCOMS as an International Student

 When I signed up for INCOMS 2024, an event hosted by Universitas Islam Indonesia and the Communications Department.
 Its focus was on giving an “Introduction to Communications” and as someone studying the field, I was excited to dive in.
 There was something that made me hesitate whether to participate or not being the only international student there.

 Later on, this made my experience both thrilling and a bit overwhelming.
 The theme, “A Piece of Tone!” immediately caught my attention.
 It felt like a call to explore the many layers of communication in today’s world.
-From the warm welcome of the local students to the insightful sessions, INCOMS was much more than just an event, it was a chance to see communication in action across cultures and perspectives.
+From the warm welcome of the local students to the insightful sessions, INCOMS was much more than just an event, it was a chance to see Communications in action across cultures and perspectives.

 On the second day, participants started with Fajr prayer, followed by morning group workouts.
-Then the jummahs played interactive and fun games.
+Then the jamaah played interactive and fun games.
 Lastly, the event wrapped up with awards, a group photo, and a heartfelt closing ceremony.

 What stood out for me the most at the INCOMS was the Wonderland Indonesia performance.
 It was such a breathtaking and rich performance.
 The music was a mesmerizing blend of modern and traditional sounds, featuring instruments like dumps, classes, and cups, which add a rhythmic complexity.
 The voices of the performers resonated with the song’s emotions perfectly and carried the energy of the whole performance.
 They wear their traditional clothes, which add a special touch and a beautiful representation of cultural diversity.

 Another astonishing aspect is the energy of the performers and the dynamic group singing in harmony.
 It was impossible not to feel their passion, pride, and love for their country.
 As the show ended, I found myself completely impressed by the music, costumes, and energy of the performers.
-It also gives me a deeper sense of appreciation for the culture and for the people who represent it beautifully.
+It also gives me a deeper sense of appreciation for the culture and the people who represent it beautifully.

 Culture shock